WebAssembly/WASI/design/application-abi.md

    the module and all of its dependencies.
 After this function exits, the instance remains live, and its exports may be accessed.

+These kinds are mutually exclusive; implementations should report an error if asked to instantiate a module containing exports which declare it to be of multiple kinds.

 Regardless of the kind, all programs accessing WASI APIs also export a linear memory with the name `memory`.
 Pointers in WASI API calls are relative to this memory's index space.